ErikPlachta/cs-regex-reference-guide/README.md

 ## 1. What is Regex?

-... aka **regular expression**, is a universal syntax language used to simplify advanced searching/filtering of content based on a user-specified search paterns.
+... aka **regular expression**, is a universal syntax language used to simplify advanced searching/filtering of content based on a user-specified search pattern.
 > You define what you are searching at the level of precision you need.

-**What makes a regex search/filter different from others is that it searches for patterns in ASCII or unicode characters.**
+**What makes a regex search/filter different from others is that it searches for patterns in ASCII or Unicode characters.**
 > You're not just looking for a specific character value, you're looking for all
 > instances of a pattern within the content.
 For example, all phone-numbers,
-> email-addresses, websites, or really any type of content that folows a
+> email-addresses, websites, or really any type of content that follows a
 > universal pattern.

 ---